Astral-Lab/R2R-SESSION-2/README.md

 If you haven't installed Node.js yet, you can download it from [here](https://nodejs.org/) .

+## View the Project in StackBlitz (Online)

+You can quickly start editing the project by clicking [here](https://stackblitz.com/~/github.com/Astral-Lab/R2R-SESSION-2/tree/template?file=src/App.jsx).

-### 🚀 Getting Started
+### 🚀 Getting Started (Locally)

-To get started with the React course, follow these steps:
+To get started with the React course locally, follow these steps:

 1. **Clone the repository**: